 Wisconsin PFAS Action Plan

 The Wisconsin PFAS Action Council (WisPAC) has developed statewide initiatives to address growing public health and environmental concerns regarding PFAS (per- and polyfluoroalkyl substances) in Wisconsin.
-In accordance with the stipulations issued by Governor Evers in Executive Order #40, the council led the development of a comprehensive Wisconsin PFAS Action Plan, which will serve as a roadmap for how state agencies will address these emerging chemicals.
+In accordance with the stipulations issued by Gov. Evers in Executive Order #40, the council led the development of a comprehensive Wisconsin PFAS Action Plan, which serves as a roadmap for how state agencies will address these emerging chemicals.

-The PFAS Action Plan was published and delivered to Governor Evers on December 16, 2020.
+The PFAS Action Plan was published and delivered to Gov. Evers on Dec.
+16, 2020.

 - News release: Wisconsin PFAS Action Council Releases PFAS Action Plan